openstack-archive/fuel-web/docs/develop/ostf_contributors_guide.rst

 How to setup my environment?
 ----------------------------

-FuelHealth repository is located on Stackforge.
+OSTF repository is located on Stackforge: https://github.com/stackforge/fuel-ostf.
 You also have to install and hook-up gerrit, because otherwise you will not be able to contribute code.
 To do that you need to follow registration and installation instructions in the document https://wiki.openstack.org/wiki/CLA#Contributors_License_Agreement
 After you've completed the instructions, you're all set to begin editing/creating code.

 How should my modules look like?